Tuesday, April 10, 2012

 Where is the month without the year?

-Where is the man without the woman?
+Where is man without the woman?

 Where is the baby without the boot?